Origins of a Prairie Wife Part 3

 Towards the end of my sophomore year I met a fun group of cowboys.
 They were innocent enough, always ready for a good time and a good drink.
 It was the easy kind of fun where no one had to be worried about getting hurt (too badly) and you knew you were safe.
 Because I was still 19, I never drank (really I didn’t drink until I was 21, you can ask College BFF) and I just went along for the ride.

 Summer was soon upon us, and I stayed in Laramie to work and make some money so that I could hopefully purchase a car in the future.
-I had received a full ride scholarship (see hard work does pay off) but I still needed to work for living expenses.
-Summer in Laramie is beautiful, but almost half the population leaves for places unknown, so it can be a little quiet.
+I had received a full-ride scholarship (see, hard work does pay off), but I still needed to work for living expenses.
+Summer in Laramie is beautiful, but almost half the population leaves for places unknown so it can be a little quiet.

 My cowboy buddies kept on talking about “Frontier Days” and how it was the best thing about staying in Wyoming for the summer.
-Apparently it was the world’s largest outdoor rodeo “The Daddy of Them All” and it offered concerts, a daily rodeo, a carnival, and a beer tent with dancing and of course…beer.
+Apparently, it was the world’s largest outdoor rodeo, “The Daddy of Them All,” and it offered concerts, a daily rodeo, a carnival, and a beer tent with dancing and, of course…beer.
 I was game; I hadn’t been to a rodeo since Cody, and it sounded like a good time.
-I took some of my hard earned cash and bought my first pair of Wranglers (skin tight of course) and a cowboy hat.
-Keep in mind I also had one of the most unfortunate haircuts ever, it is best described as a bowl cut.
+I took some of my hard-earned cash and bought my first pair of Wranglers (skin tight, of course) and a cowboy hat.
+Keep in mind I also had one of the most unfortunate haircuts ever.
+It is best described as a bowl cut.

 We headed over the summit to Cheyenne, Wyoming.
-It seemed like a metropolis compared to Laramie (a population of almost 50,000 to Laramie’s 25,000) which is ironic considering I grew up in a town of over half a million people.
-I couldn’t even tell you the concert we went to, but I can tell you it was full of drunken cowboys!
+It seemed like a metropolis compared to Laramie (a population of almost 50,000 to Laramie’s 25,000), which is ironic considering I grew up in a town of over half a million people.
+I couldn’t even tell you about the concert we went to, but I can tell you it was full of drunken cowboys!
 My buddies met up with people they knew from all over the state, and I spent hours dancing and singing along with the group.
-After the concert it was time to head to the beer tent.
+After the concert, it was time to head to the beer tent.
 I won’t bore you with the details of how a 19 year old girl, who actually looked like an 11 year old boy (remember the haircut?) got in, but I managed.

 Read more of the story in Origins of a Prairie Wife: Part 4